nickbalestra/jspm-react-starter-kit/README.md

 ***

 - [Read the relative blog post](http://nick.balestra.ch/2015/up-and-running-with-jspm-for-react/) for more information
-- Looking for using webpack?
-Check the [Webpack React starter Kit](https://github.com/nickbalestra/webpack-react-starterKit)
+- Looking for using Webpack instead?
+Check the [Webpack - React starter kit](https://github.com/nickbalestra/webpack-react-starter-kit)